bitovi/academy/src/react/6-managing-state.md

 })
 ```

-**Important:** When using objects or arrays, you must provide a new merged state when using the setter.
-The data created by `useState` is immutable and will always replace any internal state.

-_For class based components see [this.setState()](https://reactjs.org/docs/state-and-lifecycle.html)_

 ## Scope of State

 `useState` is scoped to the component it is declared in.
-For example, this simple component stores a simple string `savedText` and displays its value as the user makes changes to a text input.
+For example, this component stores a simple string `savedText` and displays its value as the user makes changes to a text input.

 ```jsx
 import React, { useState } from 'react';